samuelmacko/IBP/README.md

-# Application for presenting Red Hat Virtualization inventory
+# Application for presenting a Red Hat Virtualization inventory

 ## Introduction
 __ovirt-inventory__ is an application for easy access to the RHEV inventory.